Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 Orforglipron reported nausea in approximately 30% of participants, with vomiting and diarrhea also dose-related.
 The GI side-effect profile is broadly consistent with other GLP-1 receptor agonists.
 Because orforglipron is a single-agonist drug, it does not carry the additional pharmacological complexity of glucagon receptor activation.

-Neither drug has completed full regulatory safety review.
-The complete safety profiles will be defined by the totality of Phase 3 data across their respective clinical programs.
+Neither compound has completed full regulatory safety review; complete tolerability profiles will be defined by totality-of-evidence across the TRIUMPH and ATTAIN Phase 3 programs.

 Which One Is Closer to Approval?

 Orforglipron is being studied in the ATTAIN program across obesity and type 2 diabetes.
-The NDA filing timeline has not been publicly disclosed.
+The obesity NDA is already filed with an April 2026 PDUFA date.
+A U.S. diabetes submission is planned for later in 2026.
+Global regulatory submissions have begun.

 Will Eli Lilly Market Both Drugs?